DaPhysikist/Portfolio/project.md

 This article by Nordic Semiconductor describes the range of BLE 5.x, which should be more than enough to cover the entire width (all lanes) of most highways/freeways/roads.<br/>

 Looking more at the Bluetooth paper I found last week, what I want to specifically employ is connectionless direction finding using Bluetooth periodic advertising.
-This will most likely utilize the Angle of Departure methodology with multiple Bluetooth nodes set up along the side of the road (maybe on at each streetlight) to form a mesh and each one will detect the AoD for more accurate positioning.<br/>
+This will most likely utilize the Angle of Arrival methodology with multiple Bluetooth nodes set up along the side of the road (maybe on at each streetlight) to form a mesh and each one will detect the AoD for more accurate positioning.<br/>

 After some more research, I found this video and SDK by Nordic Semiconductor on Bluetooth Direction Finding:<br/>
 [Video by Nordic](https://youtube.com/watch?v=AtS6HsrUgZQ&feature=shared)<br/>